ItsKayraa/HumbleCode/README.md

 WARNING!

 This compiler is not done yet.
-This isn't the full ersion or the best version.
+This isn't the full version or the best version.
 Please give me comments on how could I improve things!